Cruz14/request-script-and-file-creator/README.md

 ## Request script and .json file creator

-NodeJs script that makes http requests and create .json file whit the data result.
+NodeJs script that make http requests and create .json file whit the data result.

-The script create file while minuts of data row parameter and by an parameter of time (minuts in example) creates new files.
+The script create a .json file by minuts range of date field parameter and/or by an parameter of time (minuts in this example).

 To run script first you need to clone or download the repository dependencies: